 There are different types of diabetes, and no two people with diabetes are the same.
-So there isn’t a one-size-fits-all way of eating for everyone with diabetes.
+So there isn’t a one-size-fits-all 'diabetes diet' for everyone with diabetes.
 But we’ve come up with tips that you can use to help you make healthier food choices.

 These healthy eating tips are general and can help you manage your blood glucose (sugar), blood pressure and cholesterol levels.
 They can also help you manage your weight and reduce the risk of diabetes complications, such as heart problems and strokes, and other health conditions including certain types of cancers.

 This is why we’ve reviewed all the evidence to put these tips together.
 We’ve focused on specific foods, to make it easier for you to put these tips into practice and to complement whatever diet you decide to follow.”